tonisives/tt-github-browser/README.md

 It follows the [Android app architecture guidelines](https://developer.android.com/jetpack/docs/guide) by implementing login and browsing of repositories via Github API.

-It's purpose is to be a skeleton app when starting a new project.
+Its purpose is to be a skeleton app when starting a new project.

 ![preview](doc/preview.gif)